 What is pruritus?

 Pruritus is the medical term for itching.
-It is common in many types of skin disorders.
-Itching and scratching are commonly associated with flea allergy dermatitis and other allergic skin diseases.
+It is common in many skin disorders; itching and scratching are commonly associated with flea allergy dermatitis and other allergic skin diseases.

 Is it common?

 Pruritus is a common clinical sign of many skin disorders.
-It is often accompanied by red, inflamed areas of skin and may lead to skin infection called pyoderma (see the handout “Pyoderma in Dogs” for more information).
+It is often accompanied by red, inflamed areas of the skin and may lead to a skin infection called pyoderma (see the handout “Pyoderma in Dogs” for more information).
 The dog may develop hair loss and scabs and, if severe enough, raw or bleeding skin from self-trauma.